arcadia-unity/Arcadia/USAGE.md

 The current protocol aims to be straightforward:

-1. The REPL runs inside of Unity on a seperate thread
+1. The REPL runs inside of Unity on a separate thread
-2. It expects strings of valid Clojure code over UDP on poer 11211
+2. It expects strings of valid Clojure code over UDP on port 11211
 3. When new code is received, it is placed in a queue
 4. Meanwhile, on a regular interval, the contents of the queue are evaluated on the *main thread*
 5. The results of the evaluation are sent back over the socket